LANDIS-II-Foundation/Core-Model-v6/model/trunk/README.txt

 the unit tests with NUnit's GUI.
 Open the GUI, and then in the File menu, select "Open Project...".
-Navigate to one of the configuration build directories (build/Debug, build/Release), and select one of the test assemblies (e.g., Landis.Tests.*.dll).
+Navigate to one of the configuration build directories (build/Debug, build/Release), and select one of the test assemblies (e.g., Landis.*.Tests.dll).
 After NUnit loads the tests, click the "Run" button.